-Finally from the operations side, you have to consider the channels.
-Any digital marketing plan sample under the Propelrr framework recognizes four channel types:
+Finally, from the operations side, you have to consider the channels.
+Any digital marketing plan sample under the Propelrr framework recognizes four types of channels:

 - Earned – includes SEOs, reviews, word-of-mouth, virality

-- Paid – includes AdWords, social media ads, sponsored content, digital PR, and paid influencers
+- Paid – includes Pay Per Click or PPC Ads like Google AdWords, social media ads, sponsored content, digital PR, and paid influencers

 - Rented – includes your Facebook, YouTube, Twitter, Instagram, and LinkedIn accounts

 - Owned – includes your websites, landing pages, blogs, mobile sites, mobile apps, and email newsletter

 As Gary Viray says, it’s important to understand your target market.
 Aside from finding out which channels they’re most engaged in, you have to determine which channels they’re converting through, which channels are helping to make conversions or growth happen, and which channels simply aren’t working.